treeverse/lakeFS/design/open/design-datasets.md

   to add lakeFS features to all of them.
 For instance the HMS protocol is Thrift-based and does not support refs-as-schemas.

+Current Iceberg support is _almost_ an external definition: the code appears to defer to an external catalog.
+But in practice only a single catalog is supported, precisely for reasons of cost.

 #### Possible future features

 Support more catalog types.
 Each catalog adds implementation effort.

 Support catalog wrappers that work with multiple external catalogs.
-For instance, support wrapping additional catalogs under the Iceberg catalog.
+For instance, wrapping additional catalogs under the Iceberg catalog, making it an external definition.

 ### Internal definition

 An internal definition should allow us to support _all_ lakeFS features that systems can handle.
-Because it reduces external dependencies, it is probably the fastest way for us to implement "table" features on top of lakeFS -- we have seen this in the Iceberg catalog wrapper which is barely more than an internal definition, and in the lakeFS Delta Sharing server.
+Because it reduces external dependencies, it is probably the _fastest_ way for us to implement "table" features on top of lakeFS -- we have seen this in the lakeFS Delta Sharing server.
+The Iceberg catalog wrapper is currently effectively internal: we support wrapping only a Spark catalog.
 Their principal limitations:

 * Possibly unacceptable cost to users: If users are deeply invested in existing catalogs they may be reluctant or unable to transition to lakeFS